 The photos below by Mary Gerritsen were taken in late June, 2007 in the hills near Alderpoint, California.

 The photos below were taken by Nhu Nguyen in Sonoma Co., CA.

 The photos below are of plants in cultivation.
 Photos 1-2 were taken by Bob Rutemoeller of a white version and a pink one that fades to white over time.
 Photo 3-4 were taken by Mary Sue Ittner different years.
 Photos 5-6 were taken by Alan Horstmann.

 Photos 1-2 were taken by Nhu Nguyen of a white form.
 Photo 1 shows it blooming along with Triteleia laxa and Bloomeria humilis.

 Calochortus weedii var. intermedius Ownbey, so called because its flowers appear intermediate between Calochortus weedii var. weedii and Calochortus plummerae is a rare taxon, found in Orange County, California, at elevations from sea level up to 700 m.
 It usually blooms in June to early July.
-This photo below from a wild population in Orange County, by Ron Parsons.
+The first two photos from Calflora were taken by Ron Vanderhoff in Orange County May 2022 and shared under a CC BY-NC license.
+The last photo below by Ron Parsons is from a wild population in Orange County.